-During down times in the economy when the big players in the financial industry are experiencing a hiring freeze, they may still be hiring interns.
-In addition, finding positions with smaller firms or Finance Departments may be another alternative.
+During down times in the economy when the big players in the financial industry often enact a hiring freeze, they may still hire interns.
+Finding positions with smaller firms' finance departments may be a good alternative since smaller firms create more jobs simply because more of them exist.
 Nonprofits are also an excellent source for many varied positions in business, including finance.

 Successful internship and job searching includes the use of three basic strategies: